vkcode7/cpp/Fixed-Income.md

 Monthly interest = (5%/12) × 1,000,000 = 4,166.67.
 ```

+### ISDA vs Swap Dealers
+- ISDA (International Swaps and Derivatives Association) is an important organization that provides standardized documentation and promotes sound risk management practices in the global derivatives market.
+- Swap Dealers are key market participants that facilitate the trading of swaps and other derivative products by providing liquidity, acting as counterparties, and managing risks.

 ### What is a Swap?
 A swap is a financial derivative contract in which two parties agree to exchange cash flows based on a specified notional amount over a defined period.
 The most common type is the interest rate swap, where one party exchanges fixed-rate cash flows for floating-rate cash flows (or vice versa).